Statement of Work: What It Is & How to Create One for Your Project

-Once the project budget is created- list and agree on the payment amounts, schedule of payments related to the project, and are payouts delivered upon completion or up-front?
+Once the project budget is created- list and agree on the payment amounts, schedule of payments related to the project, and whether are payouts delivered upon completion or up-front.
 Will payment occur per milestone?
 Whatever payment plan suits the needs of all parties of the project requires agreement here.

 ✔️ Other, misc.

 Every project is different, and they don’t usually fit neatly in a box wrapped up with a bow.
 There are almost always ancillary details that don’t fall into the categories listed above.
 This section is the place to list them in detail.
 Examples of these could include budgets for travel pay, details around security, protection of proprietary information, etc.